 - Sugar ⟶ coconut sugar, regular granulated sugar, brown sugar, or a combination

-- SUGAR FREE: In my opinion, Lakanto Monkfruit* is the best tasting sugar alternative, but of course it doesn’t taste 100% like sugar.
-Sometimes I do half sugar and half monkfruit which produces great results.
+- Sugar Free: In my opinion, monkfruit* is the best tasting sugar alternative, but of course it doesn’t taste 100% like sugar.
+Sometimes I do half sugar and half monkfruit.